exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     String field8;
 }
 ```
-Mind you can set up to use a *datasource* instead of list of options.
-This way your `@Select` would look as follows:
+Mind you can set up to use a *datasource* instead of list of buttons.
+This way your `@RadioGroup` would look as follows:
 ```java
 public class RadioGroupDialog {
     @DialogField